0xCatBox/EVMOS-MOMENTUM-HACKATHON-2022/README.md

  - https://www.roblox.com/games/10957234853/0xCatbox-Metaverse-Minting-Structure

+Or you can download our `.rblx` world file from our repository which name is `0XCatBox Metaverse Minting.rbxl`.

 Change the name `.env.example` to `.env` and write the necessary information inside to run the program.

 ### 1. Server run